-If you have to ask, you may not like the answer… But seriously, starting a new venture can be an all-consuming undertaking and you may not ever feel as though you are “off the clock”.
+If you have to ask, you may not like the answer… But seriously, starting a new venture can be an all-consuming undertaking and you may not even feel as though you are “off the clock”.
 Whether it is building and running the company or networking and securing venture capital funding, there is always work to be done and the buck stops at you.

 Of all possible career choices, the expected compensation for an entrepreneur is most likely the most uncertain and variable.
 In the very early stages of a startup, especially if the company is not yet producing or selling a product or service and is not yet venture-backed, there is likely no compensation at all outside of equity in the company (which is something to keep in mind for those with kids and/or a mortgage).
-For a startup that is making a profit but is not venture-backed, the pay is dependent on the level of profit and the decision of the founders regarding how much of the profit should be focused on growing the company versus pay checks.
-As many startups will eventually look to be venture-backed in order to secure enough capital to significantly grow, you should be aware that taking too much of the early profits for your own pay can signify a weak commitment to growing and developing the company, which in turn will hurt your chances of convincing venture capitalists to buy in.
+For a startup that is making a profit but is not venture-backed, the pay is dependent on the level of profit and the decision of the founders regarding how much of the profit should be focused on growing the company versus paychecks.
+As many startups will eventually look to be venture-backed in order to secure enough capital to significantly grow, you should be aware that taking too much of the early profits for your own pay can signify a weak commitment to growing and developing the company, which in turn will hurt your chances of convincing venture capitalists to buy-in.

-Regarding specific compensation figures for venture-backed startups, in an interview with TechCrunch, Peter Thiel, a well-known entrepreneur and venture capitalist, estimated the average CEO salary to be between $100,000 and $125,000.
+Regarding specific compensation figures for venture-backed startups, in an interview with TechCrunch, Peter Thiel, a well-known entrepreneur, and venture capitalist, estimated the average CEO salary to be between $100,000 and $125,000.
 Unfortunately, he did not indicate an estimation of the average amount of equity held by these CEOs.
 It is important to remember that ownership in your company, or equity, will be a currency used to attract venture financing.

 It is also important to know that the maturity of a startup as gauged by the number of rounds of venture financing can also be a variable to consider.
 A study by Ola Bengtsson at Lund University and John R.M.
 Hand at UNC Chapel Hill entitled “CEO Compensation in Private Venture-Backed Firms” found that the median CEO compensation for a company in its first venture financing round is $189,000 while holding 7% of the company’s equity, while compensation for a CEO of a company in its seventh round of venture financing earned $277,000 while holding 5% of the company’s equity.
 In other words, your compensation will largely be dependent on how successful you are at raising money for your company, which is often determined by the success of your company and how well you are able to convince venture capitalists that your company is headed in the right direction.